eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

  |----------Associated with--------
 ```

 This immutable identity is termed the `participant id`.
+In some dataspaces, the `participant id` may be a `DID`;
+otherwise there must be a mechanism to resolve a `DID` from a `participant id`.

 ## 3.1.The Membership VC

-Dataspaces which implement the TX identity protocol MUST define a VC that adheres to
+In the case where the `participant id` is not a `DID`, dataspaces which implement the TX identity protocol MUST define a
-the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) and cryptographically binds the
+VC that adheres to the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) and
-`participant id` to its `DID`.
+cryptographically binds the `participant id` to its `DID`.
 This VC is termed the `Membership VC`.
-The VC issuer's cryptographic material MUST
+The VC issuer's
-be resolvable via a `DID`.
+cryptographic material MUST be resolvable via a `DID`.

-> TODO: do we want to define the subject material of the Membership VC or should we leave it dataspace specific?

 # 4. Self-Issued ID Tokens